Join us at the next LTRG Meeting!

 What are LTRG Meetings?

-RCDRC is the official Long Term Recovery Group [LTRG] in Robeson County.
-LTRG meetings provide an opportunity for diverse stakeholders and the community to work together, learn together, share ideas, and grow together in an environment that focuses developing our county's capacity to effectively and efficiently address ongoing and emerging unmet needs and receive the latest long-term recovery updates related to natural or man-made disasters.
-The public is invited to attend.
+RCDRC, Inc. is the Long-Term Recovery Organization in Robeson County, NC recognized and vetted by FEMA, NCVOAD, and NC Emergency Management.
+We convene long term recovery meetings which provide an opportunity for diverse stakeholders and community members to work together, learn together, share ideas, and grow together in an environment that focuses on developing our county's and state's capacity to effectively and efficiently address immediate, short term and long-term unmet needs related to natural or man-made disasters.
+The public is invited to attend our meetings.

 If your agency or organization is interested in providing an educational workshop, presentation or training session during one of our upcoming meetings, or if you are interested in serving as a volunteer on one of our LTRG Committees, Subcommittees, or Work-groups call 910-370-1648.